 We encourage patients to fully understand and verify the certifications of any plastic surgeon they are considering.
-Following are more details on Dr. Parker’s certifications, experience, and training.
+Following are more details on Dr. Paul M. Parker’s certifications, experience, and training.

-- Dr. Parker is Board Certified in Plastic Surgery by the American Board of Plastic Surgery and continues to maintain that certification today.
+- Board Certified in Plastic Surgery by the American Board of Plastic Surgery and continues to maintain that certification today.

-- Dr. Parker opened his New Jersey plastic surgery practice in 1985.
+- He opened his New Jersey plastic surgery practice in 1985.

-- Dr. Parker completed a Fellowship in Microsurgery at New York University Medical Center’s Institute of Reconstructive Plastic Surgery.
+- Completed a Fellowship in Microsurgery at New York University Medical Center’s Institute of Reconstructive Plastic Surgery.

-- Dr. Parker completed a full two year residency in Plastic Surgery at NYU Medical Center.
+- Dr. Parker completed a full 2-year residency in Plastic Surgery at NYU Medical Center.

-- Dr. Parker completed a full five year residency in General Surgery at NYU Medical Center, culminating in earning his Board Certification in General Surgery.
+- Dr. Parker completed a full 5-year residency in General Surgery at NYU Medical Center, culminating in earning his Board Certification in General Surgery.

 Dr. Parker’s Memberships

-Dr Parker is an active member of the American Society of Plastic Surgeons, the American Society of Aesthetic Plastic Surgeons, and a Fellow of the American College of Surgeons.
+Dr. Parker is an active member of the American Society of Plastic Surgeons, the American Society of Aesthetic Plastic Surgeons, the International Society of Plastic & Regenerative Surgeons, and a Fellow of the American College of Surgeons.
 Following are details about these organizations and their standards.